 - Each villus has a small network of blood vessels.

 - Absorbed food by villi is transferred to the body via blood vessels.

 - It is wider and shorter than the small intestine.

 - It is 1.5m in length.

-- Absorption of water and salt from undigested food occurs in the large intestine.
+- The absorption of water and salt from undigested food occurs in the large intestine.

-- Remaining waste matter is passed out through the rectum.
+- The remaining waste matter is passed out through the rectum.

-- Time to time, faecal matter is removed through the anus (egestion).
+- From time to time, faecal matter is removed through the anus (egestion).

 - The anus is the opening at the end of the human digestive tract.